 The demanding person will overlook another individuals needs as it relates to creating balance and prioritising their own life.

 To get their needs met, a needy person may resort to manipulation tactics like offering money, to overstep the other person’s boundaries.
+Being excessively demanding is when you unrealistically expect to be made a priority in a person’s life.

 We are so focused on having our needs met that we become self focused and therefore oblivious to other people’s needs.
 This type of self focus makes more debits than it makes deposits.